-With the throttle lever in the FUEL VALVE OFF position, and the spark plug cap disconnected, tilt the mower to the right, so the carburetor side is up.
+- 1. Turn the engine OFF and turn the fuel valve to the OFF position (see page 31). - 2.
+Disconnect the spark plug cap from the spark plug (see page 48). - Tilt the mower to the right, so the carburetor side is up.
 This will help to prevent fuel leakage and hard starting.

-Inspect the blade(s) for wear and damage.
+4. Inspect blade(s) for wear and damage.